 VISION: To be a multigenerational, Acts 1:8, Christ-centered community

-2. We are a church that chooses to invest in Christ-centered relationships.
+3. We invest in Christ-centered relationships.

 The Triune God